What to do when your Gas Furnace or Boiler Doesn’t Start?

 Also check that the electrical switch on the furnace is in the ON position.
 If your system has recently been serviced, this switch may have been accidently left in the OFF position.

 When was the last time you changed the filter on your system?

 A dirty filter makes your system work harder to move warm air efficiently throughout your home.
 Dirt can also accumulate on coils resulting in further restricting airflow.
 When your system must work harder, parts may wear out quicker and need to be replaced sooner.
 A clogged filter can cause a furnace to shut down.
 Replacing a dirty filter can lower your furnace’s energy consumption by as much as 15 percent.

 Did your pilot light go out?

 Older gas furnaces use a standing pilot light that may have been extinguished.
 It could be a combination of things that caused this issue.
 If your furnace clicks on, but doesn’t fire up, there most likely is a pilot light or ignition sensor issue.
 We recommend calling for a service appointment and not cleaning the sensor yourself.
-Newer systems use an electric intermittent pilot ignition that receives a signal from the thermostat not sure what you want to say here.
+Newer systems use an electric intermittent pilot ignition that receives a signal from the thermostat and should be inspected by a professional.

 Is the service door on your furnace or boiler closed?

 Check to see if the service door on your furnace is properly shut.
 If you recently changed your filter or had service, the door may have been left open or closed incorrectly.
 Most furnaces have a safety sensor that prevents the furnace from running if there is an issue with a door.

 Finally, be sure to schedule routine maintenance yearly to keep your heating system operating at optimal levels.
 Routine maintenance also can catch small problems before they turn into a major issue.
 Routine maintenance also boosts efficiency which drives down heating costs and can extend the life of your heating system.